LineageOS/lineage_wiki/_includes/templates/recovery_install_nintendo.md

 Configuration 1:
 * An original, exploitable "v1" Nintendo Switch with your preferred JoyCons attached during installation
-    {% include alerts/note.html content="This can be identified by the model number 'MOD.' on the rear of the device `HAC-001` is exploitable, while `HAC-001(-01)`, or any other model number is not, and therefore you must use Configuration 2." %}
+    {% include alerts/note.html content="This can usually be identified by the model number 'MOD.' on the rear of the device. *Most* `HAC-001` is exploitable (you can check if your particular device is compatible [here](https://nh-server.github.io/switch-guide/user_guide/getting_started/#serial-list)), while `HAC-001(-01)`, or any other model number is not, and therefore you must use Configuration 2." %}
 * An RCM Jig such as [this one](https://www.amazon.com/Nintendo-Switch-Short-Connector-Recovery/dp/B07J9JJRRG))
 * Hekate `v6.1.0` loaded via a Fusee launcher such as [this one](https://webrcm.github.io)
     {% include alerts/warning.html content="This configuration requires that the Fusee launcher be ran every time you wish to boot Android!
 With this in mind, Configuration 2 is heavily preferred." %}